NimishMishra/networking/notes/general_ideas.md

 - JSON starting with **[** is JSON array.

+## Drupal

+Drupal is a CMS (a content management system), particularly a web content management system.
+Something related to Drupal came up in HTB Ready.
+Recheck that box for more details.

 ## Snap

 Snap is a linux based package manager.
 First encountered in HTB Time.
 Some thoughts about snap and whether it is open to exploitation.